Big Star Copywriting

 4. Meta Descriptions

-The meta description is the first thing a customer sees about your company when they receive the page of search results.
-Again, it’s about thinking about the user experience first rather than trying to think too much about what Google wants.
+The meta description is the first thing customers see about your company when they receive the search results page.
+Again, it’s about considering the user experience first rather than overthinking what Google wants.

-One myth is that the meta description can play a significant role in the ranking of your page – that’s no longer the case: Google does not currently use meta descriptions as a ranking factor.
+One myth is that the meta description can play a significant role in your page’s ranking—that’s no longer the case: Google does not currently use meta descriptions as a ranking factor.

 Writing your meta descriptions